AJenbo/DiabloGrooboAnalysis/readme.md

 Many of the game behaviors and available quests are mutually exclusive, indicating the run was spliced together from multiple playthroughs.
 Similarly, the game seed and dungeon seed combinations present cannot exist in legitimate play under any circumstances and indicate external modifications.
 Finally, A number of graphical and audible artifacts indicate video splices in multiple places, in some cases removing portions of gameplay in ways that would impact the recorded completion time.

 Overall, the team's analysis conclusively reveals the run was not possible as Groobo described without disqualifying modifications.
 The run should therefore be immediately retracted from all leaderboards.

+## Response

+In August, 20204 late in the process of finalizing this analysis, a professional within the gaming journalist community was able to contact Groobo who subsequently contacted the team.
+Groobo denied the run was in violation of any SDA rules at the time of the 2009 submission, stating in part "My run is a segmented/spliced run.
+It always has been and it was never passed off as anything else, nor was it part of any competition or leaderboards.
+The speeddemosarchive page states that outright."\[sic\]

+The team presented this analysis document to SDA prior to Groobo's contact.
+The team immediately provided Groobo's contact information to SDA when contacted to allow them to review the circumstances.
+SDA opted to remove Groobo's segmented run of *Diablo* from their site.

+The team repeatedly attempted to contact Guinness World Records through multiple means including a press inquiry placed on behalf of the team by a professional journalist without response as of the publication of this document.
+The team opted to preserve the remainder of this document as it existed directly prior to the contact with Groobo due to the timing of the contact.
+Elements of this document may not reflect the viewpoints of record holders or record sites and are only representative of the discoveries made by the team over the course of several months of analysis.

 # Credits from the Authors